Richard Whitehead (athlete): Biography

 Whitehead was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to athletics.

-Whitehead was appointed the first-ever patron of Sarcoma UK, the bone- and soft-tissue cancer charity, on 28 January 2013.

-Whitehead is a patron of Footprints Conductive Education Centre, a charity in his home town of Nottingham, who help children with mobility and communication problems develop the skills they need to thrive and achieve their potential.
-Whitehead is also a patron of Gedling Sports Partnership, a charity that promotes sport and physical education in the borough of Gedling.

-His name was added to the Nottingham City Transport bus service "Pathfinder 100" on 18 September 2012; the bus links his home village of Lowdham with Southwell and Nottingham.

-On 21 April 2013 he competed in the London Marathon coming in 23rd place with a time of 3:15:53.
+Whitehead's name was added to the Nottingham City Transport bus service "Pathfinder 100" on 18 September 2012; the bus links his home village of Lowdham with Southwell and Nottingham.
+He was appointed the first-ever patron of Sarcoma UK, the bone- and soft-tissue cancer charity, on 28 January 2013.
+On 21 April 2013, he competed in the London Marathon coming in 23rd place with a time of 3:15:53.

 At the 2016 Rio Paralympics, Whitehead won gold in the T42 200 metres and silver in the T42 100 metres, which he shared with Denmark's Daniel Wagner after the pair finished in a dead heat for second.

-In 2013, he launched his fundraising campaign, "Richard Whitehead Runs Britain", to run from John O'Groats to Land's End.
+In 2013, he launched his fundraising campaign, "Richard Whitehead Runs Britain", to run from John O'Groats to Land's End. raising money for Sarcoma UK and Scope.

 At the 2020 Tokyo Paralympics, Whitehead won silver in the T61 200 metres.

 In 2022, Whitehead took part in Channel 4's Celebrity Hunted.
 He was caught 5th, after falling over a gate, and subsequently lying low in a field.
 His teammate Iwan Thomas successfully made it to the extraction point to win.

+On 13 October 2024, Whitehead set the world record for the Fastest Double Amputee Marathon at the Bank of America Chicago Marathon with a time of 2 hours 41 minutes and 36 seconds.
+On 3 December 2024, Whitehead had a leading role in a three part Docu-Series by Prime Video called Dare to Defy.
+He co-hosted the show with Adele Roberts tackling the topics of inclusion and diversity in sport.

+In January 2025, Richard announced that he would complete 20 marathons throughout the year around the world, to mark and celebrate his very first marathon in New York in 2004.
+Richard will finish his 20 marathons across the world in New York in November 2025, which will also be his 100th marathon overall.

+Richard is a passionate diversity and inclusion champion and wants to raise awareness of what true inclusivity is, and the belief that anything is possible.